Course Development and Instructional Design #9

-9. (19) Course design promotes both faculty and student engagement.
+9 Course design promotes both faculty and student engagement.

-The Online Teaching Standards and Indicators and the Minimum Instructional Expectation for Faculty outline specific requirement for faculty engagement.
+The Online Teaching Standards and Indicators and the Minimum Instructional Expectation for Faculty outline specific requirements for faculty engagement.
 Standard 4 Interaction and Collaboration provides examples of how to design course elements that encourage learner-to-learner interaction as well as learner-to-faculty and learner-to-content interaction.

 Faculty members are encouraged to use rubrics to clearly define expectations of required student engagement.
 For example, discussion participation can be formally assessed for frequency and for content; rubrics for evaluating discussion posts are shared in the Teaching Online course.
-Another example: Strategies for successful group participation are provided to all students in the required Libr 203 course and are applied in the core courses that follow.
+Another example: Strategies for successful group participation are provided to all students in the required INFO 203 course and are applied in the core courses that follow.

 Regular peer reviews provide the opportunity to revisit the School’s standards and continually improve in designing for increased student and faculty engagement.